-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Sec Remaining Avai Future Issuance Ur Compensation (Excluding Sec Reflected in Col ilable for nder Equity 1 Plans curities (a) (b) (c) Equity compensation plans approved by security holders 5,320,709 (1) \$ 21.79 6,694,816 (2)
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (a) (b) (c) Equity compensation plans approved by security holders 5,320,709(1) \$ 21.79 6,694,816 (2)

-(1) Includes 3,059,215 shares subject to options outstanding and 1,414,784 stock incentive shares and 846,710 performance shares awarded but not yet delivered.
+Includes 3,059,215 shares subject to options outstanding and 1,414,784 stock incentive shares and 846,710 performance shares awarded but not yet delivered.
 Included in the performance shares is the number of shares anticipated to be issued in the first quarter of fiscal 2012 relating to the level of achievement reached under the 2009 performance share program which ended July 2, 2011 (see Note 12 in the Notes to Consolidated Financial Statements included in Item 15 of this Report)

-(2) Does not include 58,707 shares available for future issuance under the Employee Stock Purchase Plan, which is a noncompensatory plan.
+Does not include 58,707 shares available for future issuance under the Employee Stock Purchase Plan, which is a non-compensatory plan.